Sun Tunnel Buying Guide

 Flexible sun tunnels are ideal for shorter distances and are the cheaper of the two options.
 The difference in price is mostly down to flexible tubes not being able to reflect quite as as much light as rigid tubes.

-Flexible sun tunnels are available from FAKRO with either a 35cm or 55cm diameter and 2m or 3m tube length for all major roof coverings.
-Sterlingbuild offers the same options, in addition to a 45cm wide tunnel.
+Flexible sun tunnels are available from Sterlingbuild with either a 35cm, 45cm or 55cm diameter, and 2m or 3m tube length for all major roof coverings.

 VELUX’s flexible sun tunnels come with a diameter of 35cm and 2m long tube for all roofs.